radiantlogic-v8/documentation-new/documentation/deployment-and-tuning-guide/01-global-tuning.md

 ### Log Archiving

 Depending on the log level configured for RadiantOne (the higher the log level, the faster log files grow), you should configure realistic log archiving (to avoid filling up available disk space with too many log files).
-For more information on log archiving, please see the RadiantOne Logging and Troubleshooting Guide.
+For more information on log archiving, please see the RadiantOne [RadiantOne Logging and Troubleshooting Guide](/documentation/logging-and-troubleshooting-guide/01-overview).